Colony of British Columbia (1858–1866): The founding of British Columbia

 Moody designed the roads and the settlements of New Westminster, and his Royal Engineers, under Captain John Marshall Grant, built an extensive road network, including that which became Kingsway, which connected New Westminster to False Creek; the North Road between Port Moody and New Westminster; and the Pacific terminus, at Burrard's Inlet, of Port Moody, of the Canadian and Pacific Railway (which subsequently was extended to the mouth of the Inlet and terminates now at Vancouver); and the Cariboo Road; and Stanley Park, which was an important strategic area for the anticipated invasion by the United States.
-He named Burnaby Lake after his secretary, Robert Burnaby, and named Port Coquitlam's 400-foot 'Mary Hill' after his wife Mary Hawks.
-Moody designed the first Coat of arms of British Columbia.
+He named Burnaby Lake after his secretary, Robert Burnaby, and named Port Coquitlam's 400 ft 'Mary Hill' after his wife Mary Susannah Hawks.
+Moody designed the first coat of arms of British Columbia.
 He established Port Moody, which was subsequently named after him, at the end of the trail that connected New Westminster with Burrard Inlet, to defend New Westminster from potential attack from the United States.
 Moody also established a town at Hastings which was later incorporated into Vancouver.

 The British designated multiple tracts as government reserves.
 The Pre-emption Act did not specify conditions for the distribution of the land, and, consequently, large areas were bought by speculators.
 Moody requisitioned 3,750 acres (sc.
 1,517 hectares) for himself, and on this land subsequently built for himself Mayfield, a model farm near New Westminster.
 Moody was criticised by journalists for land grabbing, but his requisitions were ordered by the Colonial Office, and throughout his tenure in British Columbia he received the approbation of the British authorities in London, and was in British Columbia described as 'the real father of New Westminster'.
 However, Lord Lytton, then Secretary of State for the Colonies, 'forgot the practicalities of paying for clearing and developing the site and the town' and the effort of Moody's Engineers was continually impeded by insufficient funds, which, together with the continuous opposition of Governor Douglas, whom Sir Thomas Frederick Elliot (1808 - 1880) described as 'like any other fraud', 'made it impossible for [Moody's] design to be fulfilled'.